composor/composi/docs/components.md

 You can also use the `methods` property to define methods for a component instance.
 See [events](./events.md) for more details.

 ### Anti-Patterns
 Although it is possible to access a Component instance's properties as we've shown above, this is not ideal.
-Component instances are best used when the needs are simple and straightforward.
-If you have need to directly access properties of the component or to have custom properties, then you want to instead extend Component.
-This is explain next.
+Component instances are best used when the purpose is simple and straightforward.
+If you have need to directly access properties of a component or to have one with custom properties, then you want to instead extend Component.
+This is explained next.

 Extending Component
 -------------------